WDI-SEA/project-2-pitches/README.md

 - save user result inputs to results database, and make a page to display the user's past searches

 ### Stretch goals

-- instead of grabbing entire album, grab most popular song from album (this is part of GET track operation)
+- sort albums by popularity (this can be returned from GET albums) OR instead of grabbing entire album, grab most popular song from album (this is part of GET track operation)
 - explore including a "play" link or option (not sure how this works within the API, so I need to do more research)

 ## Potential roadblocks